The Jack Docherty Show

 The Jack Docherty Show was a weeknightly comedy chat show which first aired on Channel 5 in the United Kingdom between 30 March 1997 and 23 June 1999.
 Presented by comedian Jack Docherty, the programme was one of the first to air on the channel, doing so as part of its opening-night schedule on 30 March 1997.
 The show was recorded at London's Whitehall Theatre during the early evening and would then be broadcast in a late-night slot.
 It featured a mixture of chat with celebrity guests, comedy, and music, and followed a similar format to shows such as NBC's Late Night with David Letterman in the United States.

 Accompanying Docherty and guests was a house band, whose line-up changed from time to time.
 It was first briefly led by Pete Baikie, followed a few weeks later by Richard Allen.
 They named the studio band Pete Baikie and the Peetles and Richard Allen and the Allenoids respectively.
 In September 1997 a new house band, Blair, fronted by Blair MacKichan, took over the role and remained until the house band was dispensed with some time in 1998.
 MacKichan was better known for his appearance in the Oxo adverts during the 1980s, but was an accomplished musician.

 Docherty was frequently absent from the programme, usually during school holidays, and when this happened the show was retitled Not The Jack Docherty Show and would be presented by a stand-in.
 Guest presenters included Phill Jupitus, Graham Norton, Fred MacAulay, Carol McGiffin, Melinda Messenger, Rich Hall and Tim Vine.
 The role of guest host helped launch Graham Norton's television career, and won him the award for best newcomer at the 1997 British Comedy Awards.
 Docherty – who was also attending the ceremony – had expected to win the award himself.
 Norton went on to front his own series on Channel 4 in 1998 titled So Graham Norton.

 Channel 5 had originally wanted to call the show The Docherty Will See You Now, and when first on air it was broadcast five nights a week.
 However, as the series progressed numbers of episodes were reduced as the channel moved away from its original "stripped and stranded" scheduling format, and, in the first instance, because Docherty had requested he do fewer shows.
 From September 1997 it dropped to four nights a week when the Friday edition was withdrawn from the schedule, then three in March 1998 after Monday's episode was also dropped.
 By September 1998 the series dropped to a Tuesday and Thursday airing, while the Wednesday slot was then taken up with the somewhat similar Melinda's Big Night In, a chat show hosted by Melinda Messenger.
-One weekly episode of The Jack Docherty Show was aired during its last few months, before the final edition went out on 23 June 1999.
+One weekly episode of The Jack Docherty Show was aired during its last few months.
+The final edition went out on 23 June 1999, by which time it was pre-recorded in advance of its airdate.